Cakeyan/SoPhy_Evaluation/rope.md

 **00888**

-Is the mass of the green sphere equal to that of the pink cube?
+Is there any purple fixed point in the video?

 **00889**

-How many cubes are there in the video?
+Is the mass of the pink cube less than that of the green sphere?

 **00890**

-What can we do to let the cyan pulley to rotate clockwise?
+If we want the red pulley to rotate clockwise, what can we do?

 A. Decrease the mass of the green sphere

-B. Decrease the mass of the pink cube
+B. Increase the mass of the green sphere

-C. Increase the mass of the pink cube
+C. Decrease the mass of the pink cube

-D. Increase the mass of the green sphere
+D. Increase the mass of the pink cube

 **00891**

-If the green sphere were much heavier, which of the following would happen?
+If the pink cube were much heavier, which of the following would happen?

-A. The cyan pulley would move up
+A. The cyan pulley would rotate anti-clockwise

-B. The yellow pulley would rotate anti-clockwise
+B. The green sphere would move down

-C. The gray pulley would move down
+C. The gray pulley would rotate clockwise

-D. The red pulley would rotate clockwise
+D. The red pulley would rotate anti-clockwise

 ----